Khemais Labidi

-Khemais Labidi (born 30 August 1950) is a Tunisian football manager and retired footballer who played as a midfielder.
+Khemais Labidi (born 30 August 1950) is a Tunisian football manager and retired footballer who played as a midfielder during his club career and for the Tunisia national team.

 He was most recently the manager of Ivorian club San Pédro.
-He represented the Tunisia national football team in the 1978 FIFA World Cup.
+He represented the Tunisia in the 1978 FIFA World Cup.
 He also played for Tunisian club Jeunesse Sportive Kairouanaise and Saudi club Al-Wehda.
 He later also coached the Tunisian Olympic side at the 2004 Summer Olympics.